Mergers of double neutron stars with one high-spin component: brighter kilonovae and fallback accretion, weaker gravitational waves: Results

 \subsubsection{Masses}

 In Fig.~\ref{fig:mesc_t} we show the evolution of the mass identified as unbound by the above described criterion.

 Clearly, the NS spin has a major effect and increases the dynamic ejecta masses by roughly an order of magnitude.
-While the irrotational cases yield practically the same ejecta masses for all EOSs, for the cases with spin there is a significant difference with ejecta masses correlated with the EOS stiffness.
+While the irrotational cases yield practically the same ejecta masses for all EOSs, for the cases with spin there is a significant difference between ejecta masses correlated with the EOS stiffness.
 This is because the bulk of the ejecta is launched via tidal torques that are much larger for less compact NSs.
-As a corollary this implies that the bulk of the ejecta is very close to the original NS $\beta$-equilibrium value and will be dominated by electron fractions of $\sim 0.1$.
+As a corollary this implies that the bulk of the dynamical ejecta is very close to the original NS $\beta$-equilibrium value and will be dominated by electron fractions of $\sim 0.1$.
 This will yield heavy r-process ($A>130$) which, in turn, will power a red kilonova component.\\

 The ejecta masses and velocities are summarized in Table~\ref{tab:ejecta_masses}.
-We have additionally labelled the ejecta as ``polar'', defined as being with 30$^\circ$ of the rotation axis and as ``equatorial'' for the remaining ones.
+We have additionally labelled the ejecta as ``polar'', defined as being within 30$^\circ$ of the rotation axis and as ``equatorial'' for the rest.
+Our spinning cases typically eject an order of magnitude more mass than the irrotational cases.
+In nature, of course, also the mass ratio will have an impact on the ejecta masses. \cite{papenfort22} interestingly find the largest amounts of ejecta for equal mass cases with large spins (rather than, say, for extreme mass ratios).